mrdavemorgan/lepgallery/readme.txt

 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
 1. Create a blank WordPress Page called "Gallery".
 1. Picture files go in the /pics/ subdirectory included or you can point to your own picture directory tree.
 See Notes below.
+1. Basic support for UnGallery on MS Windows is completed.
+The zip feature is not available yet.
+Copy files from plugins/ungallery/windows to plugins/ungallery.

 == Features ==